Pac1226/DataSciencePortfolio/README.md

 ## Hosting

-These projects were built using Jupyter Notebook or VS Code and are hosted on DataPane or Streamlit for sharing with non-technical teams.
+These projects are hosted on DataPane or Streamlit for sharing with non-technical teams.